agentVargas2012R/aws-nestjs-rest-api-demo/README.md

 # System Design

 The system architecture and design is exposed as the following two systems.
-The scope of this project is outlined in the red.
+The scope of this project as outlined in the red.

 [image-goes-here]

-As you might expect, this is a traditional AWS microservice which caveat, it interfaces with an SNS topic.
+As you might expect, this is a traditional AWS microservice with one caveat, it interfaces with an SNS topic.
 This implies that the application is open to extension through that topic.